simberaj/homesteading-translation/htn_en.md

 Next we'll see that an understanding of the dynamics of reputation within the open-source culture itself has considerable explanatory power.

+## The Hacker Milieu as Gift Culture
+To understand the role of reputation in the open-source culture, it is helpful to move from history further into anthropology and economics, and examine the difference between exchange cultures and gift cultures.

+Human beings have an innate drive to compete for social status; it's wired in by our evolutionary history.
+For the 90% of hominid history that ran before the invention of agriculture, our ancestors lived in small nomadic hunter-gatherer bands.
+High-status individuals (those most effective at informing coalitions and persuading others to cooperate with them) got the healthiest mates and access to the best food.
+This drive for status expresses itself in different ways, depending largely on the degree of scarcity of survival goods.

+Most ways humans have of organizing are adaptations to scarcity and want.
+Each way carries with it different ways of gaining social status.

+The simplest way is the command hierarchy.
+In command hierarchies, scarce goods are allocated by one central authority and backed up by force.
+Command hierarchies scale very poorly [Mal]; they become increasingly brutal and inefficient as they get larger.
+For this reason, command hierarchies above the size of an extended family are almost always parasites on a larger economy of a different type.
+In command hierarchies, social status is primarily determined by access to coercive power.

+Our society is predominantly an exchange economy.
+This is a sophisticated adaptation to scarcity that, unlike the command model, scales quite well.
+Allocation of scarce goods is done in a decentralized way through trade and voluntary cooperation (and in fact, the dominating effect of competitive desire is to produce cooperative behavior).
+In an exchange economy, social status is primarily determined by having control of things (not necessarily material things) to use or trade.

+Most people have implicit mental models for both of the above, and how they interact with each other.
+Government, the military, and organized crime (for example) are command hierarchies parasitic on the broader exchange economy we call `the free market'.
+There's a third model, however, that is radically different from either and not generally recognized except by anthropologists; the gift culture.

+Gift cultures are adaptations not to scarcity but to abundance.
+They arise in populations that do not have significant material-scarcity problems with survival goods.
+We can observe gift cultures in action among aboriginal cultures living in ecozones with mild climates and abundant food.
+We can also observe them in certain strata of our own society, especially in show business and among the very wealthy.

+Abundance makes command relationships difficult to sustain and exchange relationships an almost pointless game.
+In gift cultures, social status is determined not by what you control but by what you give away.

+Thus the Kwakiutl chieftain's potlach party.
+Thus the multi-millionaire's elaborate and usually public acts of philanthropy.
+And thus the hacker's long hours of effort to produce high-quality open-source code.

+For examined in this way, it is quite clear that the society of open-source hackers is in fact a gift culture.
+Within it, there is no serious shortage of the `survival necessities'—disk space, network bandwidth, computing power.
+Software is freely shared.
+This abundance creates a situation in which the only available measure of competitive success is reputation among one's peers.

+This observation is not in itself entirely sufficient to explain the observed features of hacker culture, however.
+The crackers and warez d00dz have a gift culture that thrives in the same (electronic) media as that of the hackers, but their behavior is very different.
+The group mentality in their culture is much stronger and more exclusive than among hackers.
+They hoard secrets rather than sharing them; one is much more likely to find cracker groups distributing sourceless executables that crack software than tips that give away how they did it.
+(For an inside perspective on this behavior, see [LW]).

+What this shows, in case it wasn't obvious, is that there is more than one way to run a gift culture.
+History and values matter.
+I have summarized the history of the hacker culture in A Brief History of Hackerdom[HH]; the ways in which it shaped present behavior are not mysterious.
+Hackers have defined their culture by a set of choices about the form that their competition will take.
+It is that form that we will examine in the remainder of this essay.